stamourv/recipes/veal-escalopes-with-mushroom-sauce.md

 * Mix the eggs, the water, and the garlic.
 * Mix the breadcrumbs, parmesan, salt, and pepper.
-* Dip the escalopes in the egg mix, then cover with breadcrumbs.
+* Dip the escalopes in the egg mix, then dredge in breadcrumbs.
 * Cook in a pan with butter or olive oil.
 Medium-low heat works well, to avoid burning them.